 Sick Leave Reserve and Faculty Leave Reserve Conversion Benefit

-If, as of your retirement date, you are either a staff member with a Sick Leave Reserve (SLR) balance or a faculty member with a Faculty Leave Reserve (FLR) balance you will be entitled to an SLR/FLR Conversion Benefit, in the form of an employer contribution to a Health Reimbursement Account (regardless of whether or not you are currently enrolled in Middlebury’s health insurance plans).
+If, as of your retirement date, you are either a staff member with a Sick Leave Reserve (SLR) balance or a faculty member with a Faculty Leave Reserve (FLR) balance you may qualify for an SLR/FLR Conversion Benefit, in the form of an employer contribution to a Health Reimbursement Account (regardless of whether or not you are currently enrolled in Middlebury’s health insurance plans).

-Shortly after you retire an HRA will be established in your name and a contribution will be made based on the SLR/FLR Conversion formula and your SLR/FLR balance; you will then be able to use the funds in this account to pay for post-employment medical/dental/vision premiums for the plans you select for yourself (and tax dependents, if any).
+Shortly after you retire, if you meet the qualifications, an HRA will be established in your name and a contribution will be made based on the SLR/FLR Conversion formula and your SLR/FLR balance; you will then be able to use the funds in this account to pay for post-employment medical/dental/vision premiums for the plans you select for yourself (and tax dependents, if any).

 Life and Disability Insurance

-- If you have Voluntary Life or Accidental Death & Dismemberment coverage this will also lapse on your final day of active employment; you may have the option to convert to an individual plan, or apply for portable coverage.
+If you have Voluntary Life or Accidental Death & Dismemberment coverage this will also end on your final day of active employment; you may have the option to convert to an individual plan, or apply for portable coverage.

-- You will receive information and forms regarding conversion and/or portability of coverage shortly after retiring and will have 31 days to submit the application form(s) and payment(s) to UNUM, should you be interested in doing so.
+You will receive information and forms regarding conversion and/or portability of coverage and will have 31 days to submit the application form(s) and payment(s) to UNUM, should you be interested in doing so.